Cushing’s Syndrome

 Cortisol is the primary natural glucocorticoid hormone produced by the adrenal glands.

-Cushing’s disease refers to a pituitary adenoma secreting excessive adrenocorticotropic hormone (ACTH), stimulating excessive cortisol release from the adrenal glands.
+Cushing’s disease refers to a pituitary adenoma secreting excessive adrenocorticotropic hormone (ACTH), which stimulates excessive cortisol release from the adrenal glands.
 This is not the only cause of Cushing’s syndrome.

-The prolonged use of exogenous corticosteroids, such as prednisolone or dexamethasone, often causes Cushing’s syndrome.
-Exogenous refers to when it originates (-genous) is outside (exo-) the body.
+The prolonged use of exogenous corticosteroids (e.g., prednisolone or dexamethasone), often causes Cushing’s syndrome.
+Exogenous refers to when it originates (-genous) outside (exo-) the body.

 Features